trevorgross/trevorgross.github.io/_posts/2023-12-17-bios-boot-from-nvme-expansion-card.md

 ---
 [Skip to how to do this](#steps)

 Recently I installed an NVMe drive into a PCIe slot using a cheap NVMe-PCIe adapter.
-The motherboard it's intalled on is old and has a legacy non-UEFI BIOS.
+The motherboard it's installed on is old and has a legacy non-UEFI BIOS.

 The adapter works great.
 The BIOS shows "expansion cards" or something similar as a boot option.
 All I had to do was select that boot option and I could use the computer with only the NVMe and no other drives.